Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             False.
       --nr_format, -nf      Format nr database.
 Default is False.
       --srna_format, -sf    Format sRNA database.
 Default is False.
-      --table_best, -tb     The output table of sRNA candidates only contains the information of the highest expressed library.
-Default is False.
       --decrease_intergenic_antisense DECREASE_INTERGENIC_ANTISENSE, -di DECREASE_INTERGENIC_ANTISENSE
                             This value is for detecting the coverage decrease in intergenic/antisense transcript.
 If the length of